KxSystems/docs/docs/ref/sqrt.md

 ---
-title: sqrt – Reference – kdb+ and q documentation
+title: sqrt – square root | Reference | kdb+ and q documentation
 description: sqrt is a q keyword that returns the square root of its argument.
 author: Stephen Taylor
-keywords: kdb+, math, mathematics, q, root, square root
 ---
 # `sqrt`